skipkayhil/rails/guides/source/active_record_basics.md

 Rails application with a legacy database?
 No problem, you can easily override the default conventions.

-`ApplicationRecord` inherits from `ActiveRecord::Base`, which defines a number of helpful methods.
-This class should be generated for you automatically when creating the application, and lives in `app/models/application_record.rb`.
-You can use the `ActiveRecord::Base.table_name=` method to specify the table name that should be used:
+Since `ApplicationRecord` inherits from `ActiveRecord::Base`, your application's models will have a number of helpful methods available to them.
+Fox example, you can use the `ActiveRecord::Base.table_name=` method to customize the table name that should be used:

 ```ruby
 class Product < ApplicationRecord